MostafaAhmed556/Server-Client-Chat-Application/README.md

 The project structure is organized as follows:

 - `src/`: Contains the source code for the application.
-- `resources/`: Includes resource files such as images, stylesheets, and other assets.
+- `images/`: Includes image files such as screenshots and Wireshark packet traces.
+- `.idea/`: Contains project-specific settings and configurations.
-- `lib/`: External libraries and dependencies required by the project.
+- `LICENSE`: The license file for the project.
 - `README.md`: The main documentation file for the project.

 ## Images
 <details>
 <summary>Wireshark Packet Tracing Configurations</summary>